MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 </div>

 During the PowerShell Conference EU 2019 I had the opportunity to talk about Infrastructure as Code testing and what we learned in a large scale IaC and automation project.
-I covered a few fundamentals on IaC, unfortunately the Fridays session had some technical problems and hasn't been recorded.
+I covered a few fundamentals on IaC, unfortunately, the session on Friday had some technical problems and hasn't been recorded.

 The talk is addressing the following key topics: